-Arnica, also called leopard’s bane, mountain snuff/tobacco, or arnica floss, is an herb that was beneficial to early north Americans as a tincture for the treatment of sore throats.
+Arnica, also called leopard’s bane, mountain snuff/tobacco, or arnica floss, is an herb that was beneficial to early North Americans as a tincture for the treatment of sore throats.
 Today, arnica gel is gaining popularity as a topical pain relief for people suffering from osteoarthritis.

-Arnica Traditional uses
+Traditional uses

 Arnica has been used in folk medicine topically to manage acne, rashes, and boils and acts to soothe sprains and wounds.
-In north America, tinctures were used to treat sore throats, to reduce fever, and in the improvement of circulation.
+In North America, tinctures were used to treat sore throats, to reduce fever, and in the improvement of circulation.
 It has also been used as a hair tonic to aid in the treatment of dandruff and in making perfumes.

 - Used in pain relief.
 Arnica gel is used to manage pain from osteoarthritis as well as sprains and bruises.
 Anica gel applied twice daily for 6 weeks reduced symptoms of arthritis like stiffness and pain.
-Knuesel 2002

 Arnica can be used as: